New Jersey Route 347

 Route 347 is a state highway in the southern part of New Jersey in the United States.
-It is a bypass of Route 47 in Dennis Township, Cape May County and Maurice River Township, Cumberland County that is 8.58 mi long and is completely county-maintained.
+It is a bypass of Route 47 in Dennis Township, Cape May County, and Maurice River Township, Cumberland County, that is 8.58 mi long and is completely county-maintained.
 Route 347 passes through dense woodland for most of its route as a two-lane undivided road.
 The road is a part of a major route linking the Philadelphia area with the Jersey Shore resorts of Cape May County.
 The route was created in the 1990s to replace Route 47 Alternate.
 It has been considered that Route 347 may be partially used for a potential future extension of Route 55, with improvements to the road planned.

 Route description

 Route 347 begins at an intersection with Route 47 in Dennis Township, Cape May County, heading to the northwest on a two-lane undivided road that is county-maintained.
 After passing a few residences, the road continues into dense woodland.
 The route passes by East Creek Pond before entering Maurice River Township in Cumberland County.
 After the county line, Route 347 intersects CR 550 Spur and forms a concurrency as it runs by West Creek Pond.
 Past the pond, CR 550 Spur splits from the road, which continues west-northwest.
-At the junction with CR 679, Route 347 turns to the northwest and comes to a crossroads with CR 550.
+At the junction with CR 679, Route 347 turns to the northwest and comes to an intersection with CR 550.
 The road remains on its northwest trajectory as it comes to the eastern terminus of CR 670.
 At this intersection, the northbound direction of Route 47 turns onto Route 347 from CR 670.
 Route 347 ends at the point where the ramp to southbound Route 47 splits from the road, which continues north as Route 47.
 Route 347, along with Route 47 and Route 55, constitutes a major route connecting the Philadelphia area to the Jersey Shore resorts of Cape May County, with Route 347 serving as a bypass of a section of Route 47.
 The route is also part of a hurricane evacuation route for Cape May County in which contraflow lane reversal can be used for a quicker evacuation.